mrd0ll4r/bluesky_downloader/README.md

       --db string               DSN to connect to a postgres database (default "postgres://bluesky_indexer:bluesky_indexer@localhost:5434/bluesky_indexer")
       --debug                   Whether to enable debug logging
-      --entries-per-file uint   The number of events after which the output file is rotated (default 10000) --outdir string           Path to the base output directory (default "firehose_logs") --save-blocks             Whether to save binary block data for repo commits.
+      --entries-per-file uint   The number of events after which the output file is rotated (default 10000) --firehose string         Firehose to connect to (default "wss://bsky.network") --outdir string           Path to the base output directory (default "firehose_logs") --reset-cursor            Reset stored cursor to current cursor reported by the remote --save-blocks             Whether to save binary block data for repo commits.
 This can take a lot of space.
 ```
 Quit with `Ctrl-C`.